Back to home

 Key Points

-Further performances are scheduled for 28 December, 4 January, and 6 January, with sessions at 6pm and 8pm each day.
-Organisers hinted at surprises for some shows, promising lights and more shadow effects.
+Further performances are scheduled for 28 December, 4 January, and 6 January, with sessions at 6pm and 8pm.
+Officials hinted at surprises like special lighting and shadow effects on certain nights, urging residents and visitors to attend.
+The parish council highlighted the blend of tradition and entertainment.

 Share the article via